AbhinavSingh6295/Ensemble-Learning-Project/README.md

 # task = "regression"
 ````

 - The input data can be either a numpy array or a pandas dataframe.
-The prerrequisite is that the label is the last column.
+The pre-requisite is that the label is the last column in the data.
   ````
   # ------------------------------------
   # Classification Test Data